A POLST supplements a living will

 - Do you want a feeding tube?

-Which U.S. states use POLST?
+Which U.S. states legally recognize the POLST?

 POLST isn’t legally recognized in every state in the United States yet.
-Check here to see if it’s used in your state and to get more specific information from their website.

 By DailyCaring Editorial Team